javo0101/introGIS/lessons.md

 1. Under **Choose an attribute to show**, select `BINHP` which stands for Black Non-Hispanic Population.
 2. Click around with the Drawing Styles to see which you think works best.
 I would suggest using the first option, a choropleth map style that shows the value by the intensity of the color.<!-- todo: new term for the glossary: cloropleth -->

-3. Let's change the color to something different.
+Let's change the color to something that makes sense.

-    - In the **Counts and Amounts** (Color) box click **Options**.
+1. In the **Counts and Amounts** (Color) box click **Options**.
-    - Click **Symbols**, and change the color.
+2. Click **Symbols**, and change the color.
 I'm selecting the black/white color ramp since I think it fits in with the story I'm trying to tell.
-    - Once you've chosen your color ramp, click **OK**.
+3. Once you've chosen your color ramp, click **OK**.
-    - Optional: You can click on **Classify** if you want to change how the data is visualized and how many categories are created.
+4. Optional: You can click on **Classify** if you want to change how the data is visualized and how many categories are created.
 "Natural breaks" is a good option because it increases variability between classes while decreasing it within classes.
-    - Click the **OK** button at the bottom of the Layers Panel.
+5. Click the **OK** button at the bottom of the Layers Panel.
-    - Finally, click **Done** to save your changes to the map.
+6. Finally, click **Done** to save your changes to the map.
 If you don't click Done, it will revert to what you had before.

 You should now see your maps styled with your new color ramp.
 You'll also see the `NYCntaPerBlack` map layer in the Layers Panel.